electron/electron/docs/tutorial/boilerplates-and-clis.md

 Electron development is un-opinionated - there is no "one true way" to develop, build, package, or release an Electron application.
-Additional features for Electron, both for build- and run-time, can usually be found on [npm][npm-modules] in individual packages, allowing developers to build both the app and build pipeline they need.
+Additional features for Electron, both for build- and run-time, can usually be found on [npm](https://www.npmjs.com/search?q=electron) in individual packages, allowing developers to build both the app and build pipeline they need.

 That level of modularity and extendability ensures that all developers working